lab1092/blender-manual_ja/manual/render/performance/netrender.rst

    Slave settings

-- Network Settings
+Network Settings
+   Start Service
-  - **Start Service** : Start the Slave node.
+      Start the Slave node.
+   Path
-  - **Path** : Where the Slave will save job files, results and logs.
-It will create a new directory there of the form *slave_<id>* where *<id>* is the Slave ID assigned by the Master server.
+      Where the Slave will save job files, results and logs.
+      It will create a new directory there of the form ``slave_<id>`` where ``<id>`` is the Slave ID assigned by the Master server.
+   Server Address
-  - **Server Address** : Address on which the Master listens.
+      Address on which the Master listens.
+   Port
-  - **Port** : Port on which the Master listens
+      Port on which the Master listens
+   Refresh
-  - **Refresh** : Listen to the Master's broadcast to determine its Address and Port (can take up to 20s).
+      Listen to the Master's broadcast to determine its Address and Port (can take up to 20s).
+   Open Master Monitor
-  - **Open Master Monitor** : Open a browser to the Web-based Master monitor.
+      Open a browser to the Web-based Master monitor.
 Enabled when the Master's address is valid.
-- Slave Settings
+Slave Settings
+   Tags
-  - **Tags** : Semi-colon separated list of tags assigned to the slave.
+      Semi-colon separated list of tags assigned to the slave.
       A slave will only be assigned a job if it has at least all of that job's tags.
+   Clear on exit
-  - **Clear on exit** : Remove the directory created in *Path* when the Slave is stopped.
+      Remove the directory created in *Path* when the Slave is stopped.
+   Generate thumbnails
-  - **Generate thumbnails** : Create thumbnails of the render result on the Slave (they are otherwise created on demand by the Master).
+      Create thumbnails of the render result on the Slave (they are otherwise created on demand by the Master).
-  - **Output render log on console** : Also output logs from the rendering subprocess to the standard output and not just to render log sent to the master.
+   Output render log on console
+      Also output logs from the rendering subprocess to the standard output and not just to render log sent to the master.
+   Threads
-  - **Threads** : How many threads the Slave should use for rendering.
+      How many threads the Slave should use for rendering.

 Client